-13. The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P.), Building Engineer (Bldg.E.), Chemical Engineer (Chem.E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Engineer in Aeronautics and Astronautics (E.A.A.), Marine Mechanical Engineer (Mar.Mech.E.), Materials Engineer (Mat.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Mineral Engineer (Min.E.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Nuclear Engineer (Nuc.E.), Sanitary Engineer (San.E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).
+The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P.), Building Engineer (Bldg.E.), Chemical Engineer (Chem.E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Engineer in Aeronautics and Astronautics (E.A.A.), Marine Mechanical Engineer (Mar.Mech.E.), Materials Engineer (Mat.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Mineral Engineer (Min.E.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Nuclear Engineer (Nucl.E.), Ocean Engineer (Ocean E.), Sanitary Engineer (San.E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).

-14. To be recommended for the degree of Bachelor of Science or Bachelor in Architecture, a student must have attended the Institute not less than one academic year, which ordinarily must be the year of his graduation.
+To be recommended for the degree of Bachelor of Science or, until 1970, for the undergraduate degree of Bachelor in Architecture, a student must have attended the Institute not less than one academic year, which ordinarily must be the year of his graduation.
 He must have completed satisfactorily a program of study approved in accordance with the Rules and Regulations of the Faculty.